Press Acclaim

 heard violinist Marcia Henry Liebenow in a positively

-sensational performance of Vittorio Monti’s well-known “Czardas,” a virtuoso piece
+sensational performance of Vittorio Monti’s well-known “Czardas,”

-this as a very special performance…the violinist won a cheering ovation.”
+fervor marked this as a very special performance…the violinist won a cheering ovation.”

 Erik